Confessions of a Cuckoo

-Prarthana Sandeep and Durga Krishna.
-The movie is based on a socially relevant topic, inspired by a real event.
+Prarthana Sandeep, and Durga Krishna.
+The film narrates a social topic inspired by a real event.

-Synopsis
+Plot

 Sherin is pursuing a journey through the lives of many children who went through brutal abuses in past.
 She meets with many people, learning their stories for her documentary including the stories of Naseema and Anna which makes a change turn to Sherin's past.